gnh1201/welsonjs/WelsonJS.Toolkit/Catswords.Phantomizer/README.md

 Phantomizer can verify assemblies before loading them by downloading an integrity manifest (XML).

 You can host this integrity file anywhere — **preferably separate from your main CDN**, to prevent tampering and ensure independent verification of assembly integrity.

+### 🔒 Why separate Integrity URL and main CDN?

+Separating them prevents a compromised CDN bucket from serving malicious DLLs **and falsifying the integrity file**.
+Phantomizer can **trust the integrity manifest**, even if the main CDN is partially compromised.

 ### ✔ Recommended: Filebase (IPFS-pinning, NFT-grade immutability)